 We understand and will exercise our statutory right to interest and compensation for debt recovery costs under the late payment legislation if we are not paid according to agreed credit terms.

 But the law applies whether or not you mention it on an invoice.
-See the government and industry website www.payontime.co.uk (at the link below) and the Freelance Office has a full guide for NUJ members on using late payment legislation.
+See the government and industry website www.payontime.co.uk (at the link below).
+The Freelance Office has a full guide for NUJ members on using late payment legislation.

 The NUJ's London Freelance Branch offers an online Interest and penalty calculator for freelances to work out the interest and compensation - see the link below.

 How freelances can chase up late payers

 - Invoice for the work done - include the above form of words if you have doubts about the client paying on time.

 - Especially if you have doubts, invoice early and invoice often.
 If the client is late paying, you are likely entitled to at least £40 compensation on each invoice.
 So invoice separately for each piece of work!

-- Issue a statement as above if payment has not arrived on the due date (usually 30 days after the invoice can reasonably be taken to have arrived).
+- Issue a statement as above if payment has not arrived on the due date (for example 30 days after the invoice can reasonably be taken to have arrived).
 Definitely mention the Late Payment of Commercial Debts Act on this.
 Print and file a copy of the statement.